hellmarbecker/blog/_posts/2022-06-26-new-in-druid-0-23-ingesting-kafka-keys-and-timestamps.markdown

 done
 ```

 Note how the message payload is JSON but the key is a single string.
-We'll have to handle that in out ingestion spec.
+We'll have to handle that in our ingestion spec.

 Check if it worked: